 - Finally, median build time decreased from 12.5 minutes to 10 minutes since April, a 20% improvement.
 This proves that the customer achieved their goal of improving the average build experience.

 Since “faster builds” can mean different things, it’s best to have a goal in mind and focus on a specific aspect of build performance.
 Isolate the builds you’re interested in, and which metrics and trends will help you best measure your goal.
-Be sure to take advantage of the views, filters, and data granularity options in Gradle Enterprise that will help you visualize your goal and measure results.
+Be sure to take advantage of the views, filters, and data granularity options in Develocity that will help you visualize your goal and measure results.